 The yellow Tram no 2 is the perfect way to transport yourself along one of the world’s most spectacular river fronts.
+Combine it with a walk on the Pest side of the Danube.

 The Danube River is the second longest river in Europe, after Volga, originating in the German Black Forest.
 It flows through or touches the borders of 10 countries before exiting in the Black Sea.